thierrygosselin/stackr/README.md

 * Overall and/or per populations hwe, heterozygosity and Fis statistics can highlight:
 *de novo* assembly problems (oversplitting/undermerging), genotyping problems or biological problems.
-* Is departure from HWE a problem for your analysis ?
+* These filters allows to test rapidly if departure from realistic expectations are a problem for downstream analysis ?
 * Choose your threshold wisely and test impact on pipeline.
 * Use `filter_het`, `filter_fis`, `filter_hwe` and look again
 at the individual's heterozygosity (`filter_individual_het`) for outliers.